ComputerBaer/ARK-Linux-Server-Script/README.md

 # ARK-Linux-Server-Script
-An advanced ark linux server script that allows you to do a number of things for your ark server without having to stress through managing a server.
+An advanced ark linux server script that enables you to do a number of things for your ark server without having to stress through managing one.
 This script was made for personal use, but was released because of how useful it could be to some people.
-Some features included a server installer, updater, restarter, save backup script and more.
+Some features include a server installer, updater, restarter, save backup script and more.

 # Features (1.1.8)
 - Server Starter/Stopper/Restarter